Yearnsmith/listr/README.md

 - new features
 - lists of important lists!

 Often ideas coem to us in the middle of an unrelated task.
 We have a choice to either let the idea go free or break our flow, load up a .txt, .doc, or pull out an old fashioned notepad and pen to write them down.
-For the creative type who uses a CLI, Lister enables them to quickly add to, remove from, or export a list from their CLI without changing directory, or opening a new terminal.
+For the creative type who uses a CLI, Listr enables them to quickly add to, remove from, or export a list from their CLI without changing directory, or opening a new terminal.

-Lister also allows users to interact with lists in an interactive, distraction-free environment, with options to edit list items, and re-order them.
+Listr also allows users to interact with lists in an interactive, distraction-free environment, with options to edit list items, and re-order them.

 I am developing this app to help people like myself keep on task and not be distracted by new, exciting thoughts as they arise.
 It also will allow me to: